vindar/tgx/docs/intro_api_3D.md

 - For the current compact meshlet container, see \ref tgx::Mesh3Dv2.
 - For the legacy mesh container, see \ref tgx::Mesh3D.
 - For ready-to-run code, see the 3D examples in `/examples/`.
-- The previous version of this tutorial is temporarily kept at \ref intro_api_3D_legacy.

 TGX is a small software rasterizer for embedded systems.
 It is not a scene graph and it does not own the display driver.
 A sketch gives TGX a framebuffer, a Z-buffer if needed, a camera, a model transform, a shader state, material